-Employee wellbeing Description We care about our people; we know that when our people are healthy and well, they bring their best selves to work.
+Accounting Metric Unit of Measure Result 3. all other Percentage Total: Male 74%: Female 26%: employees (%) Racial/Ethnic group percentages: As of 30 June 2024, there were c140 employees, including contractors, in the Group made up of 21 different nationalities.
+Employee learning and development Description Managers within the Group have been enrolled on the Aferian Leadership Programme designed to increase productivity, performance, and engagement across the business.
+As well as on-the-job training and development, the Group provides specific support for individuals with clearly defined training needs that will benefit the Group.
+Individuals also have personal development plans, linked to career paths, and learning & development initiatives.
+We also have a learning & development platform called Cornerstone which hosts over 7000 courses online available to staff 24/7 to address role skill needs and areas for personal development.
+The #futureisbright graduate programme launched in October 2020 to attract talent and provide opportunities to people graduating during the COVID-19 pandemic, is still ongoing.
+With the success of our first cohort who graduated in 2022, we recruited our second intake in September 2022.
+The graduates were recruited across multiple locations and in several departments and are currently completing their programme whereupon they will join the business in a full- Employee wellbeing Description time capacity.
+Our next intake is planned for 2025.
+We care about our people; we know that when our people are healthy and well, they bring their best selves to work.
 Our global Employee Wellness and Engagement Programme is designed to inspire and engage our people to make achievable positive changes to their daily routines, with the goal of keeping them healthy, engaged, and thriving.
 The programme includes monthly activities focused on Physical, Mental, Financial, and Social Wellbeing, with local wellbeing champions established in each region to oversee implementation, as there in not one size fits all.
 Moreover, the Group offers a variety of resources to support employee wellbeing.
 Employees can choose to participate in these resources based on their individual preferences.
-Some of the available resources include: Online training in Cornerstone (training platform which has over 400 courses on wellbeing) Yoga (Mindfulness and Exercise) Healing Clouds (Coaching, Online therapy sessions, Meditation) Themed company events (Global Mental Health Day, team building activities and monthly staff health packs) In addition to supporting employee wellbeing, we believe in giving back to our local communities and society.
+Some of the available resources include:

+- 1. Online training in Cornerstone (training platform which has over 400 courses on wellbeing) - 2.
+Yoga (Mindfulness and Exercise) - 3.
+Themed company events (Global Mental Health Day, team building activities and monthly staff health packs)

+In addition to supporting employee wellbeing, we believe in giving back to our local communities and society.
 We actively encourage our staff to contribute to charities and participate in school and university career fairs, providing them with opportunities to make a positive impact and give back to those around them.
-Examples of our contributions include an auction for charity in the Czech Republic, a food distribution campaign in Hong Kong and fundraising efforts for The Brain Tumour Charity and to promote sustainable living, cleaner #oceans and carbon neutrality.
-Additionally, on a quarterly basis all our office managers report on the local sustainable actions they have taken such as recycling waste effectively, turning off office lights automatically and contracting suppliers using recycled packaging.
-Our Hong Kong Office staff recently delivered 9 boxes of old devices and 3 big boxes of stationery to Green@Community SSP Recycling Station as part of the Hong Kong Office Recycling Programme.
-Earlier this year we held a staff auction in our Brno site to effectively dispose of outdated IT equipment to raise money that was donated to a charity for disabled children.